-I’ve been reviewing a cold-case for a local agency this week, examining the evidence they’ve collected to help them determine if they’ve got enough to file the case with the District Attorney.
-We’re using an approach that I’ve described in my book, called “Abductive Reasoning”; a process that also has application for those of us who examine the evidence of Scripture.
-This local cold-case, like all my cases, relies on a cumulative collection of circumstantial evidences.
+I occasionally get asked to review cold-cases for local agencies.
+I examine the evidence they’ve collected to help them determine if they’ve got enough to file the case with the District Attorney.
+I employ an approach that I’ve described in Cold-Case Christianity, called “Abductive Reasoning”; a process that also has application for those of us who examine the evidence of Scripture.
+One local cold-case, like all my cases, relied on a cumulative collection of circumstantial evidences.
 Convincing circumstantial cases emerge when a large number of facts are most reasonably explained by the same common cause.
 If a particular suspect can account for all the evidence in the case, that suspect is the most reasonable candidate.
 In this particular local case, there just wasn’t enough evidence.
 I called the I/O (investigating officer) and told him the bad news: The case needed a “tipping point”.

 How “Tipping Points” Impact Criminal Cases